 Religions and Churches in Ukraine

 The introduction of Orthodox Christianity to Ukraine came at a time when understanding of the scriptures was limited.
 People were and still are guarded.
 They accepted the god of Christianity but still clung to many of their pagan traditions.
-As a result, there was a sort of merging of the two – as is seen with the Easter celebrations still practised today.
+As a result, there was a sort of merging of the two – as is seen with the Easter celebrations still practiced today.

 One of the most outstanding accomplishments of Ukrainian Orthodox Christians was that they converted scripture and the liturgy into Slavonic which made it more accessible to the people.
 Today many Ukrainians own a Bible which they may have read from time to time, but many still struggle to understand it since few have taken the time to explain what is written in its pages.
 In addition to the lack of understanding, Communist atheism has had a strong effect of the people of Ukraine – causing them to feel that though there is a God, he is more readily found in other religious circles than their own.
 For this reason, many have taken it upon themselves to attempt to teach their own religious wonderings to the people of Ukraine.

 Besides Ukrainian Orthodox Christians, there are Ukrainian Autocephalous Orthodox Christians, Ukrainian Catholics, Protestants and Jews as well as a number of minority religious groups.
 The Orthodox Church does not see as much dominance as it may see in other countries in Europe, such as Russia.
-As a result there is religious stability and minor religious groups seldom experience persecution.
-This means that adherents of Ukrainian religions enjoy a favourable religious climate.
+As a result, there is religious stability and minor religious groups seldom experience persecution.
+This means that adherents of Ukrainian religions enjoy a favorable religious climate.